Automate4U Logo

 Start with the repetitive admin work that slows the client experience.

-The first useful automation is usually a narrow intake, scheduling, or follow-up workflow where better consistency can save staff time and improve conversion.
+The first useful automation is usually a narrow intake, lead-response, scheduling, document, or follow-up workflow where better consistency can save staff time and improve conversion.

-Collect the details staff ask for repeatedly, route requests to the right person, and reduce back-and-forth before the first appointment or consultation.
+Collect the details staff ask for repeatedly, route requests to the right person, and reduce back-and-forth before the first appointment, consultation, or sales conversation.

 Appointment scheduling